CRISalid-esr/svp-harvester/docs/source/harvesters/scopus.rst

 Harvesters : Scopus
 =====================================

-.. note:: The Scopus Harvester requires a valid Scopus API key and institution token to work.
+.. note:: The Scopus Harvester requires the following:

+    - A valid Scopus API key
+    - A valid Scopus institution token

+    Add these to the environment variables SCOPUS_API_KEY and SCOPUS_INST_TOKEN

 Data source
 -----------